neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 Various ideas have been proposed for this, including but not limited to:

 * Initialising in a brain-like state {cite:p}`https://doi.org/10.1088/2634-4386/ac97bb`.
 * Analytically computing the variances in both the forward and backwards pass {cite:p}`https://doi.org/10.48550/arXiv.2305.08879`.
-Note that the maths for this gets very hairy, very fast, and is highly specific to the type of neurons you’re using, which means this analytical solution is harder to deploy in practice than we might like.
+Note that the maths for this gets very hairy, very fast, and is highly specific to the type of neurons you're using, which means this analytical solution is harder to deploy in practice than we might like.

 ### Uses non-local information

-A final issue we wanted to mention is that like any backprop through time algorithm, it uses non-local information that wouldn’t be available to real neurons in the brain, meaning that without some additional work it’s not a good candidate for how the brain itself does learning.
-That doesn’t mean it’s not a good way to train spiking neural networks in the abstract, however, and doesn’t stop us from using it to model what the brain is doing in other ways.
+A final issue we wanted to mention is that like any backprop through time algorithm, it uses non-local information that wouldn't be available to real neurons in the brain, meaning that without some additional work it's not a good candidate for how the brain itself does learning.
+That doesn't mean it's not a good way to train spiking neural networks in the abstract, however, and doesn't stop us from using it to model what the brain is doing in other ways.

 ## Application: neural heterogeneity

-On that note, we’d like to finish with a bit of self advertising, by talking about a study done by one of the team's PhD students using surrogate gradient descent to tell us something about how the brain might work {cite:p}`https://doi.org/10.1038/s41467-021-26022-3`.
+On that note, we'd like to finish with a bit of self advertising, by talking about a study done by one of the team's PhD students using surrogate gradient descent to tell us something about how the brain might work {cite:p}`https://doi.org/10.1038/s41467-021-26022-3`.

 The idea was to start from [the standard leaky integrate-and-fire neuron equations](#lif-neuron-definition), but instead of just training the synaptic weights, we also make the time constants $\tau$ trainable too.
-In terms of implementation in PyTorch, that’s almost as simple as a single line modification of the [code](#surrogatecode), although there is some work to do to stop the algorithm getting stuck or running into numerical integration issues.
+In terms of implementation in PyTorch, that's almost as simple as a single line modification of the [code](#surrogatecode), although there is some work to do to stop the algorithm getting stuck or running into numerical integration issues.

 The results from this were really neat:

 * We get a big improvement in performance, especially for temporally complex datasets like the [Heidelberg digits dataset](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/) we saw before.
-We get this for a tiny increase in the number of parameters, because we’ve only added one new trainable parameter per neuron, which is $𝑂(𝑁)$, and not increased the number of synaptic weights, of which there are $𝑂(𝑁^2)$.
+We get this for a tiny increase in the number of parameters, because we've only added one new trainable parameter per neuron, which is $𝑂(𝑁)$, and not increased the number of synaptic weights, of which there are $𝑂(𝑁^2)$.

 * The method was more robust when tested out of the distribution of the training set.